 In the summer of 2016 at the Legion A High School State Tournament, Coach Danley won his 2,000th game as a head or assistant coach.

-As the head coach in the summer of 2017, Coach Danley led Littleton to their 2nd consecutive Legion A High School League Championship following a sweep of Eaton (on the same day that he delivered his 2nd eulogy at Eaton within the past 18 months), and returned to Eaton for the State Tournament as the #1 seed, defeating Eaton via the mercy rule to end the Reds’ season in what now appears to be the last game Eaton would ever compete in Legion A.
+As the head coach in the summer of 2017, Coach Danley and his son Kirk led Littleton to their 2nd consecutive Legion A High School League Championship following a sweep of Eaton (coincidentally on the same day that he delivered his 2nd eulogy at Eaton within the past 18 months), and returned to Eaton for the State Tournament as the #1 seed, defeating Eaton via the mercy rule to end the Reds’ season in what now appears to be the last game Eaton would ever compete in Legion A.

 Coach Danley then retired and now gives individual pitching instruction to the sons of former players and even former adversaries that he once coached against, at no cost.July 29, 2017: "Danley shows Eaton the door in bittersweet homecoming as Lions eliminate Reds in Legion A tournament" -- by Samuel Mustari